elisedemarie/egui_fader/README.md

 ![image](https://github.com/user-attachments/assets/4a6d68ec-c51c-4146-9ffe-2897d385832a)

-This widget also comes with some quality of life improvements:
+## Other Features
+- The most recent peak is shown on fader.
-- The fader can be double clicked and the level will return to neutral (0 by default).
+- Double click returns the level neutral (0 by default).
 - Fine dragging when holding down shift, control, or alt.